apache/druid/docs/do-not-merge.md

 ### Enabled empty tiered replicants for load rules

+MENTION THAT THIS IS PART OF QUERY DEEP STORAGE

 Druid now allows empty tiered replicants in load rules.

 [14432](https://github.com/apache/druid/pull/14432)

 ### Changed Coordinator configs values

+PART OF SMART SEGMENT LOADING

 The following Coordinator dynamic configs have new default values: